 4) Eliminating the need for constant repairs

 Water, pests, and crawling insects can all gang up and damage your crawl space.
 Wooden beams and joists will be badly hit as they’re organic.
 Walls can also crack and your floors can start to sag.
-The cost of repairing damaged sections and cleaning it up might run into thousands of dollars.
+The cost of repairing damaged sections and cleaning them up might run into thousands of dollars.
 Why wait till the crawl space falls apart when you can waterproof it and forestall all the above problems?

 5) Boosting the value of your home